Realm-Bot/docs/Features/console.md

 ---

 # Console
-Console is a feature that allows you to run ingame commands via the discord server
+Console is a feature that allows you to run in-game commands via the Discord server

-Console requires premium and works with chat relay and is based on the bot being in the realm
+Console requires premium and works with chat relay and is based on Realmbot being in the realm

 ---

 ## Configuring console
- To turn on console feature you must turn on chat relay and make the bot join the world
+ To turn on the console feature you must turn on chat relay and make Realmbot join the world

  !!!